UKPLab/naacl2019-does-my-rebuttal-matter/README.md

 ```
 This returns the 100 most unusual bigrams of `accepted.txt` relative to `rejected.txt`.
 The two input files are plain text files with words separated by white space.

+## NOTE/ERRATUM: In Fig. 2 in the [paper](https://arxiv.org/pdf/1903.11367.pdf), "RPB" stands for "Reproducibility", an aspect score in the review template.
+[Yuval Pinter](www.yuvalpinter.com) kindly informed us that we did not explain the meaning of "RPB" in the paper.
+We apologise for this ignorance.